 “It’s just more colours to paint with in terms of playing together.” – Pleasure Mechanics

-Despite the practice of foot binding, the Ancient Chinese therapy reflexology, dating all the way back to 2330 B.C. importantly maps the body onto the feet.
+Despite the practice of foot binding, the Ancient Chinese therapy reflexology, dating all the way back to 2330 B.C. importantly maps the body onto the feet and toes.
 This reflexology map has also been found on tombs in Ancient Egypt.

-Reflexology is the intense massaging of different areas to ensure a balance flow of energy.
+Reflexology is the intense massaging of different areas to ensure a balanced flow of energy.
 Where pressure is applied tension unblocks in different body parts.
-This include the genitals – making foot interactions a full body experience.
+This includes the genitals – making foot interactions a full body experience.

 Modern science has also found similar connections.
-Since the mapping of the Sensory Cortex in 1951, neuroscientists believe that the penis crosses wires with the feet as they sit next to each other on the brain.
-Though the female body wasn’t mapped until 2011 – including the clitoris, cervix, vagina and nipples – the female genitals have also been found to overlap with the feet too.
+Since the mapping of the Sensory Cortex of a man in 1951, neuroscientists believe that the penis crosses wires with the feet as they sit next to each other on the brain.
+Though the body of a woman wasn’t mapped until 2011 – including the clitoris, cervix, vagina and nipples – the female genitals have also been found to overlap with the feet too.